jimmy2002916/SimpleBanking/README.md

 - Transfer money between accounts
 - CSV persistence for system state

+#### Advanced Features
+The following advanced features have been implemented:

+- **Transaction Logging** - Comprehensive logging system for all banking operations
+  - Logs all transactions with timestamps
+  - Records success/failure status and failure reasons
+  - Provides filtering by account and action type
+  - Accessible through the command-line interface

 ### Next Steps

-- Implement advanced features
+- Implement remaining advanced features
-- Create a command-line interface
+- Enhance the command-line interface
 - Add more comprehensive documentation

 ## Implementation Details